Clinical incident management guideline

 3.1 Incident reporting

-3.1.2 This process should include specific roles and responsibilities for recording all clinical incidents in Queensland Health’s RiskMan information system as soon as practicable after the incident has occurred.
+3.1.2 This process should include specific roles and responsibilities for recording all clinical incidents in Queensland Health’s RiskMan clinical incident reporting information system as soon as practicable after the incident has occurred.
 Severity assessment code 1 (SAC1) clinical incidents should be reported to the Department of Health through RiskMan within one (1) business day of a service becoming aware of the incident.

-3.1.4 Hospital and Health Services should have a local process for directly notifying significant clinical incidents to the Director-General, Queensland Health.
-If there is a question about notifying the Director-General, this can be discussed with the
+3.1.4 HHSs should have a local process for directly escalating significant clinical incidents to the Director-General, Queensland Health.
+If there is a question about notifying the Director-General, this can be discussed with the Senior Departmental Liaison Officer by email: SDLO@health.qld.gov.au

 3.2 Incident analysis

-3.2.4 A SAC1 analysis report must contain:
+3.2.8 A SAC1 clinical incident analysis report should contain:

-• A factual description of the event
+• a factual description of the event

-• The factors identified as having contributed to the event
+• the factors identified as having contributed to the event

-• Recommendations to prevent or reduce the likelihood of a similar event happening again.
+• recommendations to prevent or reduce the likelihood of a similar event happening again.

-• PSQIS contact details for SAC1 incident analysis reports:
+PSQ contact details for SAC1 incident analysis reports:

 Phone: 3328 9430